 Random Drug Testing and Drug Safety Program (continued)

-Each parent/guardian shall be required to sign/acknowledge electronically a statement indicating that they have received, read, and understand and fully agree to be bound by the terms, conditions, and procedures under this policy.
+During Online Registration, a student’s parent/guardian shall sign/acknowledge electronically a statement indicating that they have received, read, and understand and fully agree to be bound by the terms, conditions, and procedures under this policy.

-All students choosing to participate in any sport, extracurricular activity, or have driving privileges on school property will need to sign up for the random drug testing program with the appropriate “Student and Parent/Guardian Consent to Perform Urinalysis for Drug Testing” form before the student will be permitted to participate.
-If a student transfers to the District, s/he shall complete the required consent form to be included in the random drug testing pool, at the time of transfer if he/she chooses to participate in any sport, extracurricular activity, or requests driving privileges.
+Notification of this policy and acknowledgement of the “Consent to Drug Test” will be provided to all middle and high school students through the student handbook and the Mercer County school website.
+Students choosing to participate in any sport, extracurricular activity, or have driving privileges on school property will need to sign up for the random drug testing program with the appropriate “Student and Parent/Guardian Consent to Perform Urinalysis for Drug Testing” form before the student will be permitted to participate.

 Voluntary Random Drug-Testing Program

 The District has established a volunteer random drug testing program at the middle and high school level for student.
-Completion of a “Consent for Urinalysis” form is required to participate in voluntary drug-testing.
+Completion of a “Consent for Drug Testing” form is required to participate in voluntary drug-testing.

 During the school year if a parent or an eighteen (18) year old student no longer chooses to participate in the voluntary random drug testing program, they may request their name be removed from the random drug testing pool.
 The parent/student will need to complete the request form, submit it to the Drug Testing Program Coordinator to have their name removed from the random drug testing pool